walidmadad/walidmadad/README.md

 # Hi, I'm Walid 👋

 I'm a Software Engineer and Full-Stack Java Developer.
-Currently, I'm a Master’s student in Continuous Engineering for Software and Data Ecosystems at the University of Toulouse II - Jean Jaurès.
+Currently, I'm a Master’s student in Continuous Engineering for Software and Data Ecosystems at the University of Toulouse II - Jean Jaurès and a Software Engineer - Tools & Automation at Metavonics.

 ### 📫 How to reach me